 Once you configure your Preferences the way you want them, you can save those settings as a Preference Set.

-For information on the specific options available for configuring your Preferences, visit our documentation pages on:
+For information on the specific options available for configuring your Preferences, see our documentation on:

 - General Preferences